MarcFaussurier/EventLoopForTheEarth/README.md

 # C++ Linux boiler plate featuring ready-to-use useful bash scripts and libs.

-This boiler plate is meant to be use with 'header-only' libs only and traditional CMAKE libs so that it is really easy to add / update all your dependencies using GIT only.
+The goal of this repository is to provide the easiest sample about how to use C(++) ecosystems in a portable environement with  still productivity in mind.
+The setup is about 3 shells commands

 ## Get started :
 `git clone https://github.com/MarcFaussurier/cmake-lua-shell-boilerplate.git yourproject`